HackyPenguin/annoyance/README.md

  - cd ./src
  - pyinstaller main.py

-you will have a .exe or binary created inside the dist folder
+you will have a .exe  created inside the dist folder